bhnord/activities/README.md

 **04/06 08:00AM - 04/06 11:00AM @ F1 Arcade**
 Ready for Suzuka?
 Its legendary turns are etched into Formula 1® history as a proving ground for champions, and the Suzuka Watch Party is set to be another iconic occasion here at F1® Arcade.
 <a href="https://f1arcade.com/us/watch-parties/suzuka" target="_blank">info link</a>

+### Boozy Book Fair at Castle Island Brewing Co.

+**04/06 02:00PM - 04/06 05:00PM @ Castle Island Brewing - South Boston**
+Join Word on the Street bookstore in our South Boston taproom for a Boozy Book Fair!
+<a href="https://www.eventbrite.com/e/boozy-book-fair-at-castle-island-brewing-co-tickets-1297861912919" target="_blank">info link</a>

 ### Make with MAAM: Material Memory